Boost Feature Adoption:

 Lack of Interactivity

-Manuals are static and do not guide users step-by-step in real time, making it hard to connect learning with immediate action.
+Manuals are static and do not guide users step-by-step in real time

 Not Contextual